ankishb/ml-toolbox/tutorials/ml-short-notes.md

   [49, 2, 2]    [1,  2, 4]
 3. start with first pivot (49) and compute factor f as (2/49) and subtract the entire row from f*pivot that will be (2/49)*(49) as A[i][j] = A[i][j] - f*pivot
 4. repeat for each pivot and iterate downward for each row
-5. In the end, we will get matrix in row echlon form, which give as coeffiencient of X.
+5. In the end, we will get matrix in row echlon form, which give as coefficient of X.
   [1, x12, x13, x14]
   [0,  1 , x23, x24]
   [0,  0 ,  1 , x34]